AkashRajpurohit/git-sync/README.md

 We have a thorough guide on how to set up and get started with `git-sync` in our [documentation](https://github.com/AkashRajpurohit/git-sync/wiki).

+## 🙏🏻 Support

+If you found the project helpful, consider giving it a star ⭐️.
+If you would like to support the project in other ways, you can [buy me a coffee](https://ko-fi.com/akashrajpurohit) or [sponsor me on GitHub](https://github.com/sponsors/AkashRajpurohit).

 ## 🐛 Bugs or Requests

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/git-sync/issues/new?template=bug_report.yml).
 If you feel the project is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/git-sync/issues/new?template=feature_request.yml) on GitHub and I'll look into it.
 Pull requests are also welcome.